jarpraca/open-cx-bitx/README.md

 Our product will result in two subproducts that interact with each other: the automatic check-in (provided by the app and beacon working together) and, for some of the users, a robot that will deliver the welcome kit.

-For this, we need to build a app that fulfills some requirements
+For this, we need to build an app that fulfills some requirements
 * Has the login and the logout functionalitys
 * Informs the user to turn on the bluetooth
-* Has a help page to inform the user on how the product works
+* Has an help page to inform the user on how the product works
 * Informs the user when the check-in was completed
 * Gives the user a QR-code so he can collect the welcome kit, if he was not selected
 * Gives the user the information that he was selected to receive the kit by the robot